DanWebb/jdown/readme.md

 ### Folders

-Files within Will be turned into objects and grouped under a top level object that has the same name as the parent folder (don't go more than one level deep).
+Files within folders will be turned into objects and grouped under a top level object that has the same name as the parent folder (don't go more than one level deep).

 <img width="900" src="https://file-uxsybvnpyw.now.sh/" alt="Folders">